-- Mid-Range Hotels: If you want to wake up and go hiking and have your coffee while watching a roadrunner whisk past, you may enjoy Tanque Verde Ranch.
+- Mid-Range Hotels: If you want to wake up, have your coffee while watching a roadrunner whisk past, and then head off for a day of hiking, you may enjoy Tanque Verde Ranch.
 Located on the east side of Tucson near Saguaro National Park, this dude ranch offers a whole range of activities for adults and kids, from hiking, mountain biking, and horseback riding to fishing or spending a relaxing day at the spa.
 Salas and casitas feature tasteful decor, and some come with fireplaces.
 The on-site restaurant features southwestern cuisine.

 More Outdoor Adventures in Arizona

-- Camping: For inspiration in planning more camping adventures, and to point you in the direction of some areas you may not have considered, see our article on the best campgrounds in Arizona.
+Camping in Arizona: For inspiration in planning more camping adventures, and to point you in the direction of some areas you may not have considered, see our article on the best campgrounds in Arizona.
 If you are heading north, learn more about where to camp with our piece on the top campgrounds in the Phoenix area.
 You'll be surprised what you find around this metropolitan area, including lakefront campsites.
 As well, have a look at the best places to camp in Sedona and Prescott.